 CARITAS is more committed than ever to providing compassion and support to our most vulnerable community members in this new landscape shaped by a global pandemic.
-As we begin to welcome volunteers and supporters back on-site to our programs, please review our new health and safety guidelines:
+As we welcome volunteers and supporters back on-site to our programs, please review our latest health and safety guidelines:

 We will have health and safety supplies for you.
 There will be a sanitation station with hand sanitizer for you to use.
 We also will have gloves to use while sorting through boxes, making dish packs, and more.